GASEOUS EXCHANGE

 Structure of a hemoglobin

-chains which are 2 alpha chains and 2 beta
+2. It consists of 4 polypeptide subunits that are 2 alpha chains and 2 beta chains.

 Human respiratory system